fonsecapeter/RVS/README.md

  This branch will function on it's own, including a script to create a local diretory test set and fill it with some test rvs's.

-An rvs is a word document.
+An "rvs" is a word document.
 It is a summary of a research participant's visit.
-This summary must be completed and sent to their primary care physicians.
-Each attending physician must complete one for every participant they see.
+This summary must be completed and sent to the participant's primary care physicians.
+A research visit is overseen by an attending physician (aka attending), who must complete one for every participant they see.
 There are 12 attendings responsible for a number of rvs's each.
 Each attending has a folder containing their rvs's.
-The rvs manager (me) will place an empty rvs in the appropriate folder when a participant finishes a research visit.
-The attending will move an RVS to a "DONE" folder when finished.
+The rvs manager (me) will place a rough draft rvs (drafted by others) in the appropriate folder when a participant finishes a research visit.
+The attending will move an RVS out of their folder and into the "DONE" folder when finished.
 Each rvs is named "lname, fname_id_yyyy.mm.dd_RVS" (I also did not have control over the convention) and is either a .doc or.docx.

 This standalone package can be downloaded to a local machine and used with full functionality to test the code.
 First make a directory for this, then